zizitizi/my-devops-Roadmap/Docker/S20kubeadm.md

 to install k8s we need to load module br_netfilter (bridge switch) , overlay (file format)

   modprobe br_netfilter

   modprobe overlay

   lsmod | grep  br_netfilter

   lsmod | grep overlay

+#### kernel parameters:

+configs of kernel module is  parameters. for ex.: swappiness=80x parameter in one module --> when ram usage reach to 80% then swith module to swap mem.

+to check kernel parameters use:

+sysctl  --> to manage kernel parameters. its config store in the /etc/sysctl.conf to persist them.

+systemctl ---> to manage daemons

+K8s need to add below parameter. then we uncommnet it in that file:

+net.ipv4.ip_forward=1